Shopify custom data

 | GraphQL | metafield(namespace, key) on the resource | metaobjects(type:) query |

-Product reviews are a textbook Metaobject use case - FiveOh Reviews on Metaobjects uses Shopify's standard shopify--product-review definition so your data is portable and queryable.
+Product reviews are a textbook Metaobject use case - FiveOh Reviews on Metaobjects uses Shopify's standard product_review definition so your data is portable and queryable.

 Get more information →4.
 Field types: what data can they hold?